Andy Paley sessions: Aftermath and partial releases

 The material from the sessions became widely bootlegged, with some of the recordings circulating under the name Landylocked.
 In June 1998, four months after the death of Carl Wilson, Brian released his fourth solo album, Imagination, containing only one song written with Paley: "Where Has Love Been?".
 The next month, Rolling Stone journalist Jason Fine reported Brian's upcoming work:

+In 2013, the Beach Boys' versions of "Soul Searchin'" and "You're Still A Mystery" were released on their box set Made in California.
+(However, the version of "You're Still A Mystery" released in 2013 does not feature Brian's original lead vocals; the vocal released had been recorded in 1999; an alternate Beach Boys' version of "Soul Searchin'" (featuring some of the Beach Boys' vocals "flown-in" from the Don Was-produced backing track to Brian and Paley's backing track from their original recording) had previously been bootlegged but not officially released.)

-In 2015, Brian performed the "I'm Broke" live in concert for the first time, with Seattle Music Insider describing it a "bluesy rarity".
+In 2015, Brian performed "I'm Broke" live in concert for the first time (with Al Jardine and Blondie Chaplin), with Seattle Music Insider describing it a "bluesy rarity".
 In 2017, Paley told Rolling Stone: "I believe that all the stuff he [Brian] and I wrote together will see the light of day.
 I know he loves it and I love it."
 The article mentioned that most of the recordings remain unreleased "due in part to the legal quagmire that resulted when Wilson extricated himself from his tyrannical therapist, Eugene Landy."
 That year, "Some Sweet Day" found release as a bonus track on the compilation Playback: The Brian Wilson Anthology.

-In July 2021, vintage mixes of five Paley sessions tracks, including "I'm Broke", were released as downloadables on Wilson's official website.
+In July 2021, vintage mixes of five Paley sessions tracks, including "I'm Broke", and a version of "You’re Still A Mystery" with Brian’s original 1995 lead vocals, were released as downloadables on Wilson's official website.
 Later that year, in November, the Long Promised Road soundtrack was released with "I'm Goin' Home", "It's Not Easy Being Me", "Must Be a Miracle", "Slightly American Music", and a new mix of "I'm Broke".

+In July 2025, a month after Brian Wilson’s death, his manager (and co-conservator) Jean Sievers later confirmed a release for the Andy Paley sessions is in the works.

 Critical reception

 In 1995, Vox's John Mulvey called it "quite simply the most consistent and inspiring music Brian has made for at least 25 years.
 For any elder statesman of rock, they would be shockingly good.
-For a man allegedly a gibbering wreck, they’re nothing short of revelatory."
+For a man allegedly a gibbering wreck, they're nothing short of revelatory."
 Retrospectively, The Washington Post called the material "worthy of release".
 Peter Ames Carlin wrote that the songs "set a new standard for Brian's solo work".